abdallahh166/TowerOps/docs/Senior-Architecture-Assessment.md

 # Senior .NET Architecture Assessment – TelecomPM

+This is a point-in-time assessment snapshot.
+Some findings may already be resolved.
+For current runtime behavior, use `docs/Api-Doc.md`, `docs/Application-Doc.md`, and `docs/Domain-Doc.md`.

 ## Scope
 - Reviewed API composition, Application layer (CQRS + behaviors), Infrastructure/EF Core persistence, and operational settings.
 - Review based on current code snapshot.